 Mow Your Lawn Regularly

 Overgrowth is no good for your lawn, and it can introduce annoying critters and, in some parts of the US, dangerous nuisances like ticks.
 Mow your lawn every week and monitor the growth.
-Getting a lawn care service can help you out tremendously.
+Getting a lawn care service in Alpharetta can help you out tremendously.

 How Should I Care For My Lawn In Fall?